• Skip to primary navigation

 FET cascode amplifier circuit diagram

-Rd represents the drain resistance in the output stage.
+Rd is drain resistor in output stage.

-The output voltage Vout is taken from the drain terminal of Q2.
+Vout taken from drain of Q2.

-This means that the upper FET Q2 provides a low input resistance to the lower FET Q1.
+Q2 gives low input resistance to Q1.

 Formulas: